 For most, education is unavailable, health care is poor and the social and financial impact on families who care for affected members can be devastating.
 There is little help; many of those affected by disability never leave their home.

 Lifestart does tremendous work to give those affected an opportunity to integrate into ‘normal’ society, by providing rehabilitation, vocational training and support that allows them to have a sustainable career.
-Created back in 2000 when an Australian traveller, Karen Leonard, passed through town and was affected by the story of a young boy living in a Hoi An orphanage, Lifestart gained charity status in 2004.
-Since then Karen, Lifestart and a group of changing (often returning) volunteers have helped hundreds of families and individuals gain a foothold in society and carve a new existence for themselves.
-They have changed people's lives.
+Lifestart began in 2000 when Karen Leonard, an Australian traveller, passed through town and was moved by the story of a young boy living in a Hoi An orphanage.
+It gained charity status in 2004 and since then Karen, Lifestart and a group of changing (often returning) volunteers have helped hundreds of families and individuals achieve a foothold in society and carve a new existence for themselves.
+This has helped change many lives.

-Lifestart also works to help disadvantaged families and provide scholarships for kids, a free school, a workshop and a retail outlet in the old town, as well as a disability centre.
+Lifestart also provides scholarships for kids, a free school, a workshop and a retail outlet in the old town, as well as a disability centre.
 Each case the foundation deals with is done on an individual basis.
-If child is not attending school regularly because the distance to school is too great, for instance, Lifestart will provide a bicycle; if a family can't afford for a child to attend school, a scholarship programme can help from grade six up.
+For instance, if a child is not attending school regularly because the distance to school is too great, Lifestart will provide a bicycle.
+If a family can't afford for a child to attend school, a scholarship programme can assist from grade six up.

 In Vietnam, giving isn’t quite as easy as you might expect; some issues are very sensitive and few charities get involved as directly as Lifestart does.
-When you meet the people who have become part of the Lifestart volunteer family, it’s very clear to see why, although their work never ends, they keep on going.
+When you meet the people who have become part of the Lifestart volunteer family, it’s very clear to see why they keep on going.
 It’s a charity that's making a real difference in a town that’s become very good at keeping things behind locked doors.

 By Caroline Mills